JMDO-Studios/keepDrawing/readme.md

   Once there enough players you will automatically go to the game

 Gameplay Instruction:
-  There are two players on a team
+  Games are for four players on teams of two
-  The game is timed
+  Each game lasts 180 seconds
   Teams consist of a Clue Giver and a Drawer
-  Roles switch after each image
-  Use hand motions to draw images on the canvas
-  The Clue Giver will describe to their teammate what to draw Use the buttons to start or stop drawing, erase, and clear The Clue Giver can submit their attempt to be scored and move on The closer your drawing is to the clue, the more points you will receive The team with the most points when the timer runs out is the winner
+  Work together to draw pictures that match the clue image The closer the drawing is to the clue, the more points you get The team with the most points when the timer runs out wins the game!